ibm-cloud-docs/containers/cs_integrations_helm.md

    ```
    {: pre}

-10. Use your local Helm installation to create all Kubernetes YAML files for your Helm chart.
+10. Use your local Helm installation to create all configuration YAML files for your Helm chart.
 The YAML files are stored in the `output` directory that you created earlier.
     ```
     helm template --values ./ibm-iks-cluster-autoscaler/values.yaml --output-dir ./output ./ibm-iks-cluster-autoscaler
     ```